California Western -- Bar Review Program

 Pre-Bar Review (3rd Year Students)

-CWSL's Pre-Bar Review course introduces students to the bar examination.
-It continues to refine students’ essay and multiple-choice exam-taking skills, as well as introducing students to the performance exam.
-In order to register for Pre-Bar Review. students must attend an orientation session.
+Pre-Bar Review is designed to introduce students to the Bar Examination.
+It continues to refine students' essay and multiple-choice exam-taking skills, and also provides students with the opportunity to become familiar with the performance test component of the exam.
+In order to enroll in the course. students must first attend a Pre-Bar Orientation session, which is offered several times each semester.

 California Bar Review Course

-All qualifying graduating students are eligible for CWSL's California Bar/Bri Bar Review Course.
-The course will offer a complete review of all subjects tested on the California Bar Examination as well as essay workshops, multiple choice question workshops, a performance exam workshop, a simulated exam, and group and individual tutoring.
+All qualifying graduating students are eligible for CWSL's California Barbri Bar Review Course.
+The course will offer a complete review of all subjects tested on the California Bar Examination as well as essay workshops, multiple choice question workshops, performance exam workshops, several simulated exams, and group and individual tutoring.

 Student Disclosure Obligations and the Bar